 Take Hwy.
 C west to Hwy.
 MB, south to entrance.
+Located in a Kenosha County park - Bristol Woods.
 Various free ongoing nature programs, exhibits, books and interactive learning stations.
 Outside, hike on wood chip trails through Bristol Woods upland forest — a majestic oak community.

 There are items people can borrow or rent at the center, including:

 - GPS Units – Our GPS units are pre-programmed with the Geocaches located in the park.
 GPS units can be rented for $5.00/unit.
 Driver’s license or ID is needed for rental.

 - Explorer Backpack – These family friendly backpacks provide the tools necessary to facilitate fun exploration of Bristol Woods.
 Backpacks can be rented for $5.00/pack.
 Driver’s license or ID is needed for rental.

 - Guidebooks and Binoculars – While out on your hike, you can borrow guidebooks and binoculars at no charge.
 Driver’s license or ID is needed for borrowing.

 - Snowshoes – Pringle rents snowshoes when there is at least 4 inches of snow on the ground, Tuesday through Saturday, 9:00 am to 3:00 pm and Sunday, noon to 3:00 pm, for use in the park.
 Get a great workout for a low cost -- rentals are just $5 per pair!
 (Please note: driver’s license or ID is needed for rental.)